Child support

-Request for a ruling on the reduction or cancellation of additional child support
+Request for reduction or cancellation of increased co-payments

 The parent who pays additional child support may request that the District Commissioner rule on the cancellation or reduction of the additional child support payment if circumstances change and the grounds for the additional child support are no longer available.